thisago/htmlAntiCopy/readme.md

 In HTML, the chars has no difference between others, so you can't copy the original text even on html.

+Currently this lib has just an example using Javascript, but the correct is the server generate the scrambled text.

+In Nim, is possible to use same algorithm in both sides!

+Later an server example will be added!

 ## Usage